 The Operationalising Sustaining Peace roundtable series, launched in 2018, initially aimed to support and inform preparations for the 2019 and 2020 reports of the UN Secretary-General on Peacebuilding and Sustaining Peace.

-Co-hosted by the Global Partnership for the Prevention of Armed Conflict, the Dag Hammarskjöld Foundation and the Global Network of Women Peacebuilders, the series now seeks to support follow-up to the 2020 review of the UN’s peacebuilding architecture, with a particular focus on efforts needed to make the UN more effective in living up to its prevention mandate.
+Co-hosted by the Global Partnership for the Prevention of Armed Conflict, the Norwegian Institute of Foreign Affairs, the Dag Hammarskjöld Foundation and the Global Network of Women Peacebuilders, the series now seeks to support follow-up to the 2020 review of the UN’s peacebuilding architecture, with a particular focus on efforts needed to make the UN more effective in living up to its prevention mandate.

 The objective of this series is to strengthen the implementation of the UN’s Peacebuilding and Sustaining Peace Agenda by creating a space for developing a shared practical understanding of the agenda; contributing to the assessment of ongoing efforts undertaken by the UN and other actors to advance the agenda; and fostering discussions on how to advance efforts at sustaining peace in practice at the country and regional levels.

 The roundtables bring together experts in peacebuilding and Sustaining Peace to discuss key thematic areas related to the implementation of the peacebuilding and Sustaining Peace resolutions.
 Participants include experts from civil society, member states, UN agencies, Funds, and programs, and the UN Secretariat.

 Participation in the roundtables is by invitation only.
 While the discussions are off-the-record, this page provides links to brief summaries of each event.

 What is after the New Agenda for Peace?
 Assessing opportunities and next steps for the Peacebuilding Commission